Petralona skull: Layer 10

 In 1992 an international team published its results of a uranium-series dating analysis of the small cavern, called "The Mausoleum", where the skull was allegedly found and the sediments, named "Layer 10" by Poulianos.
 The results confirm earlier findings "that the whole of layer 10 represents a long time span, from about 160 ka to more than 350 ka".
-The minimum age refers to the brown calcite layer, which covered and cemented the hominid skull to the wall.
+The minimum age refers to the brown calcite layer, which covered and cemented the skull to the wall.
 The fossil encrustation is insufficient to date it by alpha-spectrometric, uranium-series methods, yet its minimum age was concluded to be also 160,000 years.

-Today, most academics who have analyzed the Petralona remains classify the hominid as Homo erectus.
-However, the Archanthropus of Petralona has also been classified as a Homo heidelbergensis, Neanderthal (Homo sapiens neanderthalensis) and as an early generic class of Homo sapiens.
-A. Poulianos, on the other hand, believes that the Petralona cranium is derived from an independent class of hominids unrelated to Homo erectus.
+Today, most academics who have analyzed the Petralona remains classify it as Homo erectus.
+It has also been classified by others as Homo heidelbergensis, Neanderthal (Homo neanderthalensis) and as an early population of Homo sapiens sapiens.

 Runnels and van Andel summarise the situation as follows: "The only known hominid fossil in Greece that may be relevant is the Petralona hominid, found by chance in 1960 in a deep cavern in the Chalkidiki.
 Controversy surrounds the interpretation of this cranium, and it has been variously classified as Homo erectus, as a classic Neanderthal (Homo neanderthalensis), and as an early representative of Homo sapiens in a generalized sense.
 The consensus among today's paleoanthropologists [is centered around the idea] that the cranium belongs to an archaic hominid distinguished from Homo erectus and both the classic Neanderthals and anatomically modern humans.
 Whatever the final classification may be, the cranium has been provisionally dated to ca. 200–400 thousand years old and it is thus possible that the Petralona hominid is a representative of the lineage responsible for the Thessalian Lower Paleolithic sites."

-The fossils have been preserved at the Geology School of the Aristotle University of Thessaloniki since 1960.
+In this quote, "hominids" refers to an older meaning encompassing the genus Homo and various ancestral groups and their sister branches descending from the last common ancestor of humans and chimpanzees.
+The contemporary term "hominids" refers to the family Hominidae (the great apes) and "human" to the genus Homo, including Homo erectus.
+The term directly replacing the cladistic "hominids" as used by Runnels and van Andel in 1993 would be "australopithecines", the subtribe Hominina.